sanjeev-nagarro-git/UPosts/README.md

 ## Steps to Run the Application
 1. **Download the Code**:
-   - Clone or download the code from the `develop` branch.
+   - Clone or download the code from the `main` branch.

 2. **Build the Project**:
    - Open the project in Xcode.